I spent a night to remember – a night at the Kagura.

 Hence, Kagura is traditionally performed during the harvest when crops are used as offerings to the gods and festivals are held all over Japan.
 The dances are a gesture of gratitude for a plentiful harvest.

-Since the Muromachi period from the mid 14th to the mid 16th century of our calendar, Kagura has been performed at Shinto shrines mainly by the female shrine servants called Miko at the Kagura-den which were special buildings or stages.
+Since the Muromachi period from the mid 14th to the mid 16th century of our calendar, Kagura has been performed at Shinto shrines.
+It was mainly the female shrine servants called Miko performing at the Kagura-den, special buildings or stages.
 If you happen to go to Miyajima Island, don’t miss out on one of the finest examples at the Itsukushima Shrine.

 Like all religious ceremonies – and basically, everything in Japan – all about Kagura is meticulously planned and arranged.

 However, the so-called Sato-Kagura – which translates to village Kagura – is also performed outside of shrines.
 Often scenes from Japanese mythology are mimicked and simultaneously explained by a storyteller.

 Today, the art and legacy of Kagura are passed from generation to generation.

 Hayashine Kagura, based in Ōhasama, Hanamaki, has made it on the UNESCO Intangible Cultural Heritage List in 2009.

 As I said, I’m a sucker for folkloristic shows – although I might not really grasp the meaning of the real thing: I would have loved to visit a Kabuki performance, but sitting still for five hours scared me a bit.
 Therefore, I was more than thrilled when I incidentally found an announcement for a Kagura show in Hiroshima.
 It was supposed to be in English and take 45 minutes.
 It seemed to be just the right headstart into Japanese performing arts – and faith, as well as their schedule, were kind that the show takes place on Saturdays, the day I got to Hiroshima.